OTARIS/MF-REST-API/README.md

 ## Installation ##

-We plan on making a simple setup for this (a docker container or installer), but for now you need to set it up by yourself.
-However we do not leave you alone with this task, so here is your checklist:
+Before you start the REST API make sure your network is set up.
+You can find  However we do not leave you alone with this task, so here is your checklist:

 1. Configure your own [**connection json file**](https://github.com/hyperledger/fabric-gateway-java/blob/master/src/test/java/org/hyperledger/fabric/gateway/connection.json "Example file for a connection configuration") for the Hyperledger Fabric Gateway API with details about the peers that you want to connect to.
 2. Install and run an empty [**PostgreSQL database**](https://www.postgresql.org/download/ "PostgreSQL download") for the REST API's user management and remember your credentials.